MicrosoftDocs/quantum-docs/articles/quickstart-1qbit.md

 ## Submit your problem to Azure Quantum

-Next, you will submit the `Problem` instance defined to the Azure Quantum Optimization service.
+Next, you will submit the `Problem` instance defined to Azure Quantum.

 ```python
 from azure.quantum.optimization.oneqbit import PathRelinkingSolver